JHUAPL/PACMANs/docs/milestone7_report.rst

    	• We expect the important parameters to be mixing rates, which can be measured with in-situ and satellite monitoring of significant salinity anomalies for their decay rate or potentially dye experiments at the (sub)mesoscale.

-   	• Existing satellite and ARGO datasets will be examined to determine what we can already learn of freshwater fluxes, AMOC strength, and salinity anomalies to constrain our model analyses.\ |image30|
+   	• Existing satellite and ARGO datasets will be examined to determine what we can already learn of freshwater fluxes, AMOC strength, and salinity anomalies to constrain our model analyses.

 **Phase 2 Discussion – Value of New Data**